mariolinguito/codingadventures/content/blog/google-has-its-cemetery-i-have-my-one-end-of-life-of-some-projects/index.md

 After the last release of this software, I'm not planning any other releases just because it works.
 I mean, it works for what it was supposed to work for.
 If you read the blog post that I wrote about this you will notice that I created Codsletter for me, for the fact that I didn't want to put a comment system or something like on my blog, or again third-parties software.

-So, it works well for the simple thing that it should to do, and I'm not planned to upgrade it.
+So, it works well for the simple thing that it should do, and I'm not planning to upgrade it.

 ## The cemetery